Petsku01/SQL/SQL_test/README.markdown

 ### Guidelines
 - Ensure compatibility with PostgreSQL 9.4+.
 - Include tests for new features or edge cases.
-- Update version number and documentation.
+- Update version numbers and documentation.
 - Follow PostgreSQL coding standards (e.g., use `format()` for SQL injection safety).
 - Test with extensions and edge cases (e.g., Unicode, custom types, high concurrency).